rsnodgrass/hass-lunos/README.md

 ventilation, set fan speeds, and to toggle various additional modes such as summertime ventilation, exhaust only modes, etc. See the LUNOS installation details for more information on [how the LUNOS wall switches are installed](https://youtu.be/wQxiYQebs10?t=418).

-This LUNOS integration allows control of the fans through Home Assistant apps and web consoles, as well as a wide variety of automation opportunities when paired with other sensors:
+While this LUNOS integration allows control of the fan modes through Home Assistant apps and web consoles, the real power comes in supporting a wide variety of automation opportunities when paired with other third-party sensors:

 * set LUNUS speeds to maximum when high CO2, VOCs, or radon is detected